Information on tax after a bereavement

 No CGT is due on assets transferred by the personal representative to you, the beneficiary.
 However, if you sell the assets at a later stage there may be CGT due.

 CGT is calculated on the increase in value of the asset between the date of death and the date of sale.

 You do not have to pay CAT if you receive an inheritance from your deceased spouse or civil partner.

-Any inheritance you receive is added to the value of all other inheritances or gifts you have received since 5 December 1991.
-If the total value is above the group threshold you will have to pay CAT.
+Any inheritance received should be added to any prior gifts and inheritances taken within the same group threshold since 5 December 1991.
+If the total value is above the relevant group threshold, you will have to pay CAT.